SPARK45118/HW_2026_Test/README.md

 ## 🏝️ The Pirate Theme

-Instead of a plain, empty background, Doofus's platform-hopping challenge is set in a **pirate cove**:
+Instead of a plain, empty background, Doofus's platform-hopping challenge is set in a **pirate cove**, built to match his shipwreck story:

-- A **weathered pirate ship** rests beached on the sandy shore, its sails catching the wind.
+- A **weathered pirate ship** rests beached on the sandy shore — the destination Doofus is trying to reach, and a nod to the wreck he started from.
 - A cluster of **smaller rowboats** bob near the coastline.
 - **Palm trees, rocks, and drifting clouds** dress the island and skyline.
 - A **shark fin** occasionally cuts through the water — a subtle reminder of what's waiting below if Doofus falls!
 - The flat ocean plane was replaced with **tiled hex water and sand pieces**, matching the same hex-grid aesthetic as the Pulpits themselves, so the whole world feels like one consistent, hand-crafted island rather than a generic 3D scene.
 - Doofus himself wears a **pirate hat**, tying the whole "shipwrecked adventurer hopping between crumbling platforms" fantasy together.

-The goal was to take a simple mechanical prototype (a cube jumping between platforms) and give it a **story and setting** — Doofus isn't just testing platforms, he's a castaway pirate trying to make it across a treacherous, sinking archipelago.
+The goal was to take a simple mechanical prototype (a cube jumping between platforms) and give it a **story and setting** — Doofus isn't just testing platforms, he's a castaway pirate trying to make it across a treacherous, sinking archipelago to reach the beach and rebuild.

 ---